 Unlike alcohol, food and water are necessary for survival.
 While a person can become sober from alcohol, there is no way for a person recovering from an eating disorder to avoid food.
 As a result, the aim of treatment is to promote a healthy and balanced relationship with food and body-size.

 Struggling with both alcohol abuse and an eating disorder can make the recovery process more challenging, but not impossible.
-The most effective way to treat co-occurring eating disorders and alcohol abuse is through an integrated, dual-diagnosis treatment program.
+The most effective way to treat co-occurring eating disorders and alcohol abuse is through an integrated, dual-diagnosis alcohol treatment program.

 Vertava Health offers several dual-diagnosis addiction treatment tracks for people with one or more co-occurring mental disorders.
 Within our programs, we have counselors and other treatment specialists with extensive knowledge in treating both eating disorders and alcohol abuse.